dannosliwcd/arithmetic-intensity/README.md

 intensity.

 # Building

+    With GEOPM (ref: https://geopm.github.io/) dependencies
+    - First set the environment variable GEOPM_INSTALL to point to an existing GEOPM installation
-    Run `make` to build the program.
+    - Run `make` to build the program

+    With no GEOPM dependencies
-    Run `make NOGEOPM=1` to build the program with no GEOPM dependencies.
+    - Run `make NOGEOPM=1` to build the program.

 # Running